mmoreram/ControllerExtraBundle/README.md

 }
 ```

-This annotation allows you to not only create an instance of FormType, but also allows you to inject Form object or FormView object rather simple FormType.
+This annotation allows you to not only create an instance of FormType, but also allows you to inject a From object or a FormView object

 To inject a Form object you only need to cast method variable as such.